YousofHajHasan/Football__Possession/README.md

 **2. Focus on the shirt:**

-I cropped the player image to get only the player's shirt
+I cropped the player's image to get only the player's shirt.

 **3. Identify the shirt:**